The Pros and Cons of Duro Last vs. TPO Roofing

 Duro-last is prefabricated.

-Your roofing contractor will come to your home or business and measure your roof.
+A commercial roofing contractor states that your roofing contractor will come to your home or business and measure your roof.
 Your roofer will then order the materials already cut to the specifications of your roof.
 That means that there will be fewer seams, which can allow moisture to penetrate the roof.
 Prefabrication also reduces the installation time, which will reduce the overall cost of the roofing.
+Remember, its important to find a reliable roofing company.

 TPO roofing is not prefabricated.
 Instead, it is welded.
 Though it may end up being water-proof, it is not as durable as Duro-last, and it will cost more to install.